 Although there are various grants available to potential postgraduate students, you may need to subsidise your studies from other sources.
+Some students work for a year between a first degree and postgraduate to help finance their studies.
 Another option is to study part time while working, although you need to make sure you can organise the working week with your coursework.
 Please be aware that you should make your decision to study part-time before beginning the programme as you may not be permitted to change once you have enrolled.
 For further information for current students please contact your Head of Department.